Updated Friday March 27

 To view the Common Core Learning Standards please click below.

 Each student begins the day on the green “Ready to Learn” card.
-Students following the rules will keep his/her magnet on the green card or move up to the blue, purple, or teal cards.
-These are the three positive behavior cards above “Ready to Learn”.
+Students following the rules will keep his/her magnet on the green card or move up to the blue or purple cards.
+These are the two positive behavior cards above “Ready to Learn”.
 If a student ends up on a positive behavior card, they will receive an incentive.
 A student who does not follow the rules may be asked to move his/her magnet to the yellow “Think about it” card.
 This is only a warning.
 It gives the student a chance to reflect and change his/her behavior.
 If improvement is made the student will be able to move his/her magnet in a positive direction!

 On the other hand, if the student’s behavior does not improve, he/she will be asked to move his/her magnet to the orange “Make Better Choices” card.
 Any time a student goes to the orange card there will be a consequence, normally a missed recess.
 Students on the orange card may "move up" if behavior changes.